Brett-Tanner/Journal/2024/Aug_24.md

 ## August 7th

+### LMS

+- Calendar page
+  - Styling
+    - [x] Row headers, type separators
+    - [x] Lesson buttons
+      - [x] Level dots
+  - [x] Add the key popover
+    - Try popover API
+  - [x] Highlight whole columns for odd ones
+  - [x] Create org nav
+    - [x] Add the styled org nav to other places it could be used
+  - [x] Add buttons to move forward a week
+  - [x] Add a way for the calendar buttons to go straight to the requested level
+  - [x] Admins can't access lessons from calendar

+## August 8th

 - [] Migrate all exercises to 'All levels' before deploying new version
   - [] Check no issues
 - [] Need a separate column for food allergy, boolean